This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Like the other toner, I think it is overpriced.

 I would recommend this toner to people with combination/oily skin.
 Since it has salicylic acid, it is also a good option for acne-prone skin.
-For dryer or sensitive skin types, I would pass on this toner.
+For super dry or very sensitive skin types, I would pass on this toner.

 15% Vitamin C + Clean Caffeine Energy Serum | $68